NexPlayer/NexPlayer_Android_Widevine/README.md

-## How to use Widevine DRM for Android
+## How to use Widevine DRM on Android

-This guide provides a simple guide about how to use Nexplayer with Widevine DRM.
+This is a simple guide to teach you how to integrate Widevine DRM into NexPlayer's Android SDK.

-Nexplayer will try to go for MediaDRM, if it is not available Nexplayer will go for SW Widevine.
+By default, NexPlayer will use MediaDRM.
+If it is not available, NexPlayer will utilize software Widevine.

-Please refer to [NexPlayer for Android](https://github.com/NexPlayerSDK/NexPlayer_Android) if you are not sure about how to implement NexPlayer on Android.
+Please refer to the [NexPlayer for Android](https://github.com/NexPlayerSDK/NexPlayer_Android) documentation if you need assistance integrating NexPlayer on Android.

 ***
-### 1. Simple Widevine with NexPlayer
+### 1. Widevine Integration Sample Code

 ### _NexplayerSample.java_